 One of the best things about backpacking and travelling is all the crazy festivals that you end up going to.
 You may be meandering your way through the side streets of Varanasi before being pelted with coloured dye at Holi festival in India, or running alongside several rampaging bulls at the Pamplona bull running festival in Spain.
 Wherever you are in the world there’s something going on around you.
 Maybe even right now.

 Malaysia, famous for being a melting pot of culture, can serve up some sumptuous festivals of its own.
-Here are some of the craziest and best Malaysian festivals to show you what's in store for your gap year.
+Here are some of the craziest and best festivals in Malaysia to show you what’s in store for your gap year.

 Chinese New Year